-Individual, small group, crisis, and peer counseling are provided for all students.
-Prominent themes are self-esteem, relationships and social-emotional skill building.
+Individual, small group, and crisis counseling are provided to all students.
+Prominent topics include the development of a healthy sense of self, effective strategies to manage emotions, and healthy relationships.
 Appropriate expression of feelings and emotions is developed through anger management and conflict resolution training and practice.